BaselYoussef901/College-Projects/README.md

-# College-Projects
+# College Stuff

-This repo contain the most important [Tasks, Assignments and Projects] that done in my college phase

-All Tasks and Projects are from my professors at Cairo University.
+This repo contains all my work at my college period of Computer Science - Cairo University This has the main IT Department Tasks, Assignments and Projects achieveing the highest clearity of implementation and applying a clean code for understanding and learning.